invertase/react-native-firebase/pages/search.md

 ---
 title: Search
-description: "Search for methods, properties, guides & more."
+description: 'Search for methods, properties, guides & more.'
 ---

 # Search